madebykind/madebykind-v3/content/landing/gifted.md

   - Creative direction
   - One overarching design moodboard
   - Logo
-  - Fonts for on-line and off-line use
+  - Fonts for online and offline use
   - Primary colour palette
   - Positioning statement
   - Tone of voice summary and guidance